Where is the HPCC located?

 A: A User can get help in the form of knowledge sharing, advice and guidance, only if he/she consulted with HPCC staff regarding the compatibility of a desired application to a particular server and system software stack prior to actual installation.

+A: The details for file transfer are given in CUNY-HPCC wiki.
 Large number of small files must be packed as tar archive before transfer.

 A: Extra space will be given after analysis of the actual space needs.
 Prior to asking for extra space, users must clean up their directories by removing junk files, old and unused files.
 Users should communicate with HPCC staff about quota increase by sending an email to firstname.lastname@example.org

 A: Some applications are licensed only to a user or research group.
 These applications cannot be installed in common application space by HPCC staff.
 Applications which require proprietary licenses but are not subject to above restrictions can be installed in common space only when requestors pay for and provide the license.
-An exception is for licenses for which the University has a group license (Mathematica, Matlab, Compilers etc.)
+An exception is for licenses for which the University has a group license (Mathematica, MATLAB, Compilers etc.)